Dssix/IntruderGuard/README.md

 # IntruderGuard - Network Intrusion Detection System

-This project consists of a Python backend for network traffic analysis and intrusion detection, and a Next.js frontend for displaying alerts and system status.
+This project consists of a Python backend for network traffic analysis and intrusion detection, and a Next.js frontend with a dynamic, dark-themed tactical interface for displaying alerts and system status.

 ## Project Structure